Exercise intensity: How to measure it

-The basic way to calculate your maximum heart rate is to subtract your age from 220.
+You can calculate your maximum heart rate by subtracting your age from 220.
 For example, if you're 45 years old, subtract 45 from 220 to get a maximum heart rate of 175.
-This is the maximum number of times your heart should beat per minute during exercise.
+This is the average maximum number of times your heart should beat per minute during exercise.

 Once you know your maximum heart rate, you can calculate your desired target heart rate zone — the level at which your heart is being exercised and conditioned but not overworked.

-- Moderate exercise intensity: 50 to 70 percent of your maximum heart rate
+- Moderate exercise intensity: 50% to about 70% of your maximum heart rate

-- Vigorous exercise intensity: 70 to 85 percent of your maximum heart rate
+- Vigorous exercise intensity: 70% to about 85% of your maximum heart rate

-If you're not fit or you're just beginning an exercise program, aim for the lower end of your target zone (50 percent).
+If you're not fit or you're just beginning an exercise program, aim for the lower end of your target heart rate zone.
 Then, gradually build up the intensity.
-If you're healthy and want a vigorous intensity, opt for the higher end of the zone.
+If you're healthy and want to exercise at a vigorous intensity, opt for the higher end of the zone.

 Use an online calculator to determine your desired target heart rate zone.
 Or, here's a simple way to do the math yourself.
-If you're aiming for a target heart rate of 70 to 85 percent, which is in the vigorous range, you would calculate it like this:
+If you're aiming for a target heart rate in the vigorous range of 70% to 85%, you can use the heart rate reserve (HRR) method to calculate it like this:

 - Subtract your age from 220 to get your maximum heart rate.

-- Calculate your resting heart rate by counting your heart beats per minute when you are at rest, such as first thing in the morning.
+- Calculate your resting heart rate by counting how many times your heart beats per minute when you are at rest, such as first thing in the morning.
 It's usually somewhere between 60 and 100 beats per minute for the average adult.

 - Calculate your heart rate reserve (HRR) by subtracting your resting heart rate from your maximum heart rate.

-- Multiply your HRR by 0.7 (70 percent).
+- Multiply your HRR by 0.7 (70%).
 Add your resting heart rate to this number.

-- These two numbers are your training zone heart rate.
-Your heart rate during exercise should be between these two numbers.
+- These two numbers are your average target heart rate zone for vigorous exercise intensity when using the HRR to calculate your heart rate.
+Your heart rate during vigorous exercise should generally be between these two numbers.

 How to tell if you're in the zone

 So how do you know if you're in your target heart rate zone?
-Use these steps to check your heart rate during exercise:
+You can use an activity tracker to check your heart rate regularly while you exercise.